What is Mitochondrial Dysfunction?

 When the body fasts, malfunctioning mitochondria can become what is called “purged” in a process known as autophagy or specifically, mitophagy (1, 3).
 Autophagy is a highly important capability for mitochondria to maintain because this ability enables the mitochondria to remove unwanted and damaged debris, accumulated both reactive oxygen and nitrogen species as well as unfolded proteins which no longer serve a purpose and can create virus like problems.

-The loss of mitochondria to undergo autophagy has been linked to an increase risk of cancer, Parkinson’s disease, Huntington’s disease, Alzheimer’s disease, and decreased immunity (3).
+The loss of mitochondria to undergo autophagy has been linked to an increased risk of cancer, Parkinson’s disease, Huntington’s disease, Alzheimer’s disease, and decreased immunity (3).

 Ketogenic Diet to Fuel Your Mitochondria